InboxPolicy vs Emailable

 If the job is uploading a CSV, cleaning a list inside a dashboard, and pushing results into other tools via integrations, that's Emailable's home turf and InboxPolicy isn't built for that workflow.
 InboxPolicy is honest about this: a dashboard-first marketing suite with CSV uploads is a better fit for Emailable or Kickbox than for an API built around per-call agent decisions.

-If the goal is one-shot cleaning of a huge scraped list at the lowest possible cost, MillionVerifier at roughly $0.59 to $2.50 per 1,000 is the budget option instead.
+If the goal is one-shot cleaning of a huge scraped list at the lowest possible cost, MillionVerifier is the high-volume option at $3.90 per 1,000 entry down to $0.45 per 1,000 at 1M.
+InboxPolicy's 25,000-credit Growth pack has a lower unit price at $3.16/1k, while MillionVerifier's 10,000-credit entry purchase costs less overall at $39.
 If spam-trap and abuse-address detection is the priority, ZeroBounce carries a dedicated database for that.

 What do you get on every InboxPolicy call that a status field doesn't give you?

-Every InboxPolicy response carries the SMTP evidence behind the action, not just a category label.
-Unknown or catch-all results map to review, never guessed as safe, which matters because roughly 30-40% of B2B addresses sit on catch-all domains where a status-only tool has to guess.
+The send-decision response carries normalized signals for catch-all, disposable, free, and role-account status alongside the action.
+Unknown results map to review.
+Catch-all results map to review by default or send_with_caution under aggressive strictness; neither is silently marked safe, which matters because roughly 30-40% of B2B addresses sit on catch-all domains where a status-only tool has to guess.

 Accuracy sits around 90% typical valid-verdict agreement with MillionVerifier across 2M+ verifications on the prior engine, though this varies by vertical and drops to as low as 60% in some.
 That's a directional data point, not a formal recent benchmark, and it's not a claim we can make about Emailable's engine since no comparable figure was provided.